bitfocus/companion-module-figure53-qlab-advance/HELP.md

-**Running Cue Color as Background** | Sets the button background to QLab color of the currently running cue **Cue Number Color as Background** | Sets the button background to QLab color of a specified cue **Colors for Workspace Mode** | Set the button color for QLab workspace modes: Audition (window on), Show Mode, Edit Mode
+**Running Cue Color as Background** | Sets the button background to QLab color of the currently running cue **Cue Number Color as Background** | Sets the button background to QLab color of a specified cue **Colors for Workspace Mode** | Set the button color for QLab workspace modes: Audition (window on), Show Mode, Edit Mode **Colors for GO status** | Set the button color for the GO button state: active or disabled via the double-go timer

 ## OSC
 This module connects to QLab on port 53000.